larsim/customizable-phone-case/README.md

 # Fully Customizable Smartphone Case

-Just a capiller is needed to create your personal phone case for litterally every smartphone, tablet or any other stuff you can imagine!
+Just a capiller is needed to create your personal phone case for literally every smartphone, tablet or any other stuff you can imagine!

-Please leave experiences, buggs, possible improvements, or more desirable features in the comments!
+Please leave experiences, bugs, possible improvements, or more desirable features in the comments!

 Standard Values are for a Honor 6X!